thosgood/this-weeks-finds/markdown/101-150/week123.md

 original monad.
-In the case of the monad derived from the universal contractible operad this result may be interpreted as the equivalence of the definitions of weak $n$-categories (in the sense of Batanin) based on the \`globular' and general pasting diagrams.
+In the case of the monad derived from the universal contractible operad this result may be interpreted as the equivalence of the definitions of weak $n$-categories (in the sense of Batanin) based on the 'globular' and general pasting diagrams.
 It may be also considered as the first step toward the proof of equivalence of the different definitions of weak $n$-category.